Mental health continuum of care

 Primary Health Tasmania’s Mental Health Continuum of Care Project aims to improve Tasmanians’ experience of and outcomes from the mental health services we commission.

-It involves gathering information and feedback about the current service model to help inform a new commissioning model focused on improved coordination and integration.
+It involves gathering information and feedback about the current service model to help inform a new service model focused on improved coordination and integration.

 Other Primary Health Networks have successfully transitioned to continuum of care models, achieving improvements in streamlined care.